-But this Spring has been more crazy than ever and this past week we had a couple of days that ranged from sunny and sweltering, to rain, to snow, to hail, and back to sunshine in the course of an hour or two.
+But this spring has been more crazy than ever and this past week we had a couple of days that ranged from sunny and sweltering, to rain, to snow, to hail, and back to sunshine in the course of an hour or two.
 Kinda hard to deal with these days.

 So to help me cope, I’m eating my way through A L L the summer foods and I’m not ashamed to say I’ve already made my way through three boxes of popsicles.
 You gotta do what you gotta do right?